 Please join the Baldwin-Buss House Foundation in its work to restore the beauty and purpose of this prime location on Hudson's renowned green so that it can be enjoyed by Hudson residents now and for generations to come.
 Below are answers to frequently asked questions:

-The Baldwin-Buss House Foundation (BBHF) is a newly formed nonprofit 501(c)(3) corporation in the State of Ohio and is an independent entity, separate from Hudson Heritage Association.
+The Baldwin-Buss House Foundation (BBHF) is a nonprofit 501(c)(3) corporation in the State of Ohio and is an independent entity.
 The Foundation's mission is to acquire, restore, redevelop and maintain the historically significant Baldwin-Buss House.
 In this endeavor, the Foundation will conserve, protect and maintain the house in a manner that leaves it enhanced and unimpaired for future generations.
 Its goal is also to educate individuals and organizations of the historical and architectural importance of the Baldwin-Buss House and promote a communal passion for history and culture.

 WHERE is the Baldwin-Buss-Merino property?